-Interdisciplinary Early Childhood Education, Birth to Primary, for Teacher Leaders, Master of Arts in Education (0461)
+Interdisciplinary Early Childhood Education, Birth to Primary, Master of Arts in Education (0461)

-- WKU Graduate: Applicants who are alumni of WKU teacher preparation programs must hold or be eligible for a teaching certificate for Interdisciplinary Early Childhood Education.
-Applicants must submit a copy of the teaching certificate or Statement of Eligibility* with the application.
+- Applicants who are currently certified or hold a statement of eligibility must submit a copy of the teaching certificate or Statement of Eligibility with the application.

 Please refer to the admission section of this catalog for Graduate School admission requirements.

 Program Requirements (30-37 hours)